Level crossings in the United Kingdom: Audible alarms

 Originally electrical bells were used at many crossings to produce a loud ringing alarm when the crossing was activated, and stopped when the barriers descended.
 This could either be a single-stroke bell that would ding once or twice a second, or a multi-stroke constantly ringing bell.
 These bells became normal practice until audible tone alarms started to be installed, replacing the ageing bells.
 Bells on some crossings can still be seen today although some are not as audible as today's standards.
+One example is Cross Lane in Collingham, Nottinghamshire, but this crossing might be closed soon.
 They can come attached to the post that the warning lights are on, or can come fitted to some older barrier pedestals.